 The peak season for hurricanes begins in June and ends in November.
 Due to New Bern's location in the central coastal area of North Carolina, hurricanes and tropical storms coming ashore or sweeping the coastline of North Carolina have an impact on New Bern.
-Some of the most notable storms to affect New Bern are Hurricane Hazel in 1954, Hurricane Donna in 1960, Hurricanes Bertha and Fran in 1996, Hurricanes Floyd in 1998, Hurricane Irene in 2011.
-In 2016, New Bern felt the effects of Matthew and Dorian in 2019, however the most devastating recent storm was Hurricane Florence in 2018.
+Some of the most notable storms to affect New Bern are Hurricane Hazel in 1954, Hurricane Donna in 1960, Hurricanes Bertha and Fran in 1996, Hurricanes Floyd in 1998, and Hurricane Irene in 2011.
+In 2016, New Bern felt the effects of Matthew and Dorian in 2019, however, the most devastating recent storm was Hurricane Florence in 2018.
 Although Florence brought major flooding to New Bern, there was no loss of life in the New Bern area.
 The destruction from these storms is usually in the form of high winds, heavy rain, and storm surge.
 All of which ultimately cause flooding.
+In August 2020, Hurricane Isaias made landfall and traveled west of New Bern.
+The city observed some tropical force winds with rain but was spared any major impact.

 Severe winter weather is rare in New Bern.
 However, historically once every year or two, New Bern will get a couple of inches of snow accompanied by icing conditions.
 The winter of 2013-2014 brought unforgettable snow, ice, and freezing rain to New Bern.
 Schools and businesses were closed for several days.
 The biggest threat with winter weather is down power lines and trees due to the weight of the ice.
 Motor vehicle crashes are also common during winter weather situations.
+In January 2022, New Bern experienced severe winter weather when a weekend ice storm hit the area.
+There were no major incidents from the storm.

 In recent years, the potential for Tornadoes has increased.
 Although not common to the area, NBFRD recognizes the potential and plans accordingly.
 Members of the technical rescue team deployed to Green County when tornadoes swept across the southeastern United States on April 16, 2011.
-Prior to deployment, NBFRD was dispatched to offer assistance in a community in Craven County where a tornado destroyed several homes.
+Before deployment, NBFRD was dispatched to offer assistance in a community in Craven County where a tornado destroyed several homes.
 Recently during Hurricane Dorian, several tornadoes were sighted around the area.
 One possible tornado was said to travel through downtown New Bern.